tomMckechnie-90/CodeNest/README.md

 #### Clear Login State (Must Haves)

 As a user, I want clear visual indicators of my login status, so that I know if I am logged in or not.

+#### Publish Own Post (Should have)

+As a logged-in user, I want to publish my own post, so that I can share my thoughts and ideas with others.

 #### Profile Customization (Should have)